readmeio/api/.github/CONTRIBUTING.md

 }
 ```

-To have `fetch-mck` mock this request we can construct a `mock.json` file that contains the following:
+To have `fetch-mock` mock this request we can construct a `mock.json` file that contains the following:

 ```json
 {